 - Current students may provide a dated Student ID or dated registration card or dated fee statement with a valid address in the precinct, or Student ID if on a dorm list (obtained by the Elections Department from the school prior to the election)

-- Notice of Ineffective Registration/Late Registration mailed by Taxpayer Services Department within the two weeks prior to election day, showing address of voter in the precinct (if you receive this notice, follow all instructions)
+- Notice of Ineffective Registration/Late Registration mailed by the Property Tax, Election & License Centers Department within the two weeks prior to election day, showing address of voter in the precinct (if you receive this notice, follow all instructions)

 - Prior registration in the same precinct (applies if voter has moved within the same precinct or changed his or her name)

 - Witness/Voucher - oath of a pre-registered voter in the same precinct or of a voter who registers on election day with one of the other authorized ID's.
 A voter who is vouched for cannot vouch for another voter

 Additional proof of residence is allowed.
 An eligible voter may prove residence by presenting one of the photo identification cards listed in item A) and one of the additional proofs of residence listed in item B).